Here is a Honda promotional pamphlet on the C90 Delux - a very smart, spiffy looking unit. After all, you do meet the nicest people on a Honda.

 Well work has commenced on the C90 - not much work mind you, but some.

 I had to head off for 3 weeks work, so I snuck a few items into my luggage to make use of the time I was away.
-I took the hinge bracket for the seat, the stand, the plate which covers the petrol tank and the bracket that clamps the petroltank to its cover.
+I took the hinge bracket for the seat, the stand, the plate which covers the petrol tank and the bracket that clamps the petrol tank to its cover.

 I turned my hotel room into a workshop and got stuck in.